eternaItree/eternaItree.github.io/_posts/2022-04-02-Fuzzing-Like-A-Caveman-6.md

         exit(-1);
     }

-    // Let's actuall initialize the value at the input size location as well *(size_t *)INPUT_SZ_ADDR = 0;
+    // Let's actually initialize the value at the input size location as well *(size_t *)INPUT_SZ_ADDR = 0;

     // Map the pages to hold the input contents